 Incidental spurs arise from the posterior and plantar aspects of the calcaneum and the anterior process of the talus.
 Mild vascular calcification noted.

 Soft tissue infection of the dorsal forefoot over the first MTP joint with gas forming organism (necrotising cellulitis).
-There is however little evidence of septic arthritis or osteomyelitis.
-Midfoot changes in a diabetic highly suggestive of Charcot's arthropathy.
+There is, however, little evidence of septic arthritis or osteomyelitis.
+Midfoot changes in a diabetic highly suggestive of Charcot arthropathy.